fagp/netframework/README.md

 CONSTRAINT:

+	in loss_definition.json must be defined "module" key where the value is the name of loss packages (i.e. loss.lossfunc)

 	in loss_definition.json must be defined a "criterion" key which is a reference to criterion class of step 6.
-Its [metric].__init__(...) parameters will be initialized with --lossparam argument for loss function and src/defaults/metrics.json for other metrics.
+Its [metric].__init__(...) parameters will be initialized with --lossparam argument for loss function and defaults/metrics.json for other metrics.

 	in loss_definition.json must be defined a "criterionparam" key where are specified criterion call parameters [metric].forward(criterionparam).
 Variables names used must match with outputs for network forward and sample[...] for custom dataset keys